OHBA-analysis/osl-dynamics/contribution.md

 ### Git Workflow

 We use git for version control.
-There are two branches on the remote repo: `master` and `development`.
-The `development` branch is used for adding new features.
-We merge `development` into `master` when we have a stable version of the code.
-Please add new features to the `development` branch only.
-A standard git workflow is described below.
+There is one `main` branch.
+To add changes:

-Create a branch for changes:
+Create a feature branch for changes:
 ```
-git checkout development
+git checkout main
 git pull
 git checkout -b <branch-name>
 ```